SyneRBI/SIRF-SuperBuild/docker/README.md

 files and notebooks in `/devel` will be persistent between sessions and even docker-image upgrades.
 You should therefore remove the contents of `SIRF-SuperBuild/docker/devel` if you want to really start afresh.

-### Build settings

-By default, most build files will be removed in the docker image.
-If you are a developer, you can set the environment variable `REMOVE_BUILD_FILES` to 1 before building the image to prevent this.

-When building a new configuration, you would want to run  `ctest`.
-However, if you have set `REMOVE_BUILD_FILES=1`, this is not possible after building the docker image, as the build files will not be present.
-Therefore, the CTests are normally run while building the docker image.
-You can switch this off by setting `RUN_CTEST=0` before building the image.

 ### Creating a container providing a Linux *CLI* with SIRF
 The default "CLI" images provide an Ubuntu environment with the SuperBuild built (see [Tags](#tags)) as a convenient environment.